konveyor/enhancements/enhancements/containerless-kantra/README.md

 ### User Stories

 As a user, I want to run a Java application analysis using kantra that does not require installation of a container runtime.

-As a developer, I want to set up CI/CD pipelines with kantra using tools such as Jenkins.

 ## Implementation Details